Using Auto-Translate is a great method to help you quickly create your courses in different languages.

 Be also aware of words that look and are spelled the same in more than one language.
 There may be an equivalent term that needs to be used or it may need to stay the same.
 This can be especially prevalent when using technical terms that are specific to a group or industry.

-For instance, the word 'document' is the same in both French and English so, while it may appear that this word has been skipped in the translation process, the result is actually correct.
+For instance, the word 'document' is a cognate.
+It is spelled the same in both French and English.
+While it may appear that this word has been skipped in the translation process, the result is actually correct.

 Acronyms